Safe, systematic instruction for beginners!

 - If you are primarily looking for a more introspective and spiritual form of classical swordsmanship that still provides good exercise and a very high degree of physical and mental integration, iaido is recommended.

-As far as basic body mechanics and core principles are concerned, the arts are very closely related and highly complementary.
+As far as basic body mechanics and core principles are concerned, the arts of iaido and jujutsu are most closely related and highly complementary.
 There are men, women, and teens training in each of the three arts.
 And all of the arts are a great deal of fun.

 Regardless of which art you choose, you’ll be guided very carefully by expert instructors as you grow accustomed to the training and build the requisite level of fitness and flexibility.
 You don’t need to be in shape to start.
 You’ll be challenged to expand your capabilities, but gradually and safely, and never in a way for which you don’t feel ready.